 Enjoy your visit to the Tule Lake Segregation Center and please do your part to protect the site.
-Do not disturb or collect any natural or cultural resources, artifacts, or other objects.
+Do not disturb or collect any natural or cultural resources, artifacts, or other objects both within park service property and on privately owned property.